 Here’s a contemporary version of Cyrano de Bergerac, updated from the 1897 play by Edmond Rostand to include plenty of modernized jabber on sexual politics and finding The One.
 It’s called The Ugly Truth, and it stars Katherine Heigl and Gerard Butler as the romantic leads.
-He’s a misogynist and she’s a feminist, so they’re seemingly terrible for each other but inevitably the perfect match.
-Butler, who doesn’t believe in love, helps Heigl allure a man she’s after, but in the meantime, he falls for her.
-Of course, they only realize this in the last scenes when finally they embrace and live happily ever after.
+He’s a misogynist, and she’s a feminist, so they’re seemingly terrible for each other until, inevitably, they’re the perfect match.
+Butler, who doesn’t believe in love, helps Heigl allure a man she’s after.
+In the meantime, he falls for her.
+Of course, they only realize this in the last scenes, when finally they embrace and live happily ever after.

 Now that you know everything that happens in the movie, let’s move on to why you’re seeing this.
-Perhaps you’re like me and just a romantic at heart who enjoys romantic comedies, no matter how formulaic they’ve become in recent years.
+Perhaps you’re like me, and you’re just a romantic at heart who enjoys romantic comedies, no matter how formulaic they’ve become in recent years.
 Or perhaps you enjoy the eye candy stars.
-Heigl looks as if she’s made of putty and stretched out vertically, though some men find her attractive.
-But more on her later.
-Butler (from 300 and RocknRolla) makes a hunky leading man, and he excels with sharp-tongued rants about the simplistic desires of men and overly fussy needs of women.
-Their chemistry together makes the movie endurable.
+Either way, the chemistry between the two leads makes the movie endurable.

 Butler plays a minor-league talk show host whose specialty is “the ugly truth” about relationships.
 He maintains that men want sex, whereas women have a laundry list of unrealistic characteristics they’re looking for in a partner.
 In the process of getting together, people change themselves just to find someone, and then, later on, they realize that they have nothing in common because their relationship is based on an act.
 So why not just behave naturally and get someone that naturally fits The Real You.
 Makes sense, right?